FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 Discussion:

 &nbsp;
-: The Manager MUST be able to distinguish whether the instance is regular or not.
+: The Manager MUST be able of distinguishing whether the instance is regular or not.

 ### Search Result